Salford rises 22 places in the research excellence framework league table

-Today, the University of Salford’s Research Excellence Framework (REF) results have been released publicly and we are proud to share with you some key areas of research which have been recognised as world-leading and internationally excellent.
+The University of Salford’s Research Excellence Framework (REF) results have now been released publicly and we are proud to share with you some key areas of research which have been recognised as world-leading and internationally excellent.

 The league table showing institutional performance, published by the Times Higher Education today in response to REF, has placed us at 65th in the UK in terms of research quality, an impressive 22 place jump up from 87.